-It is a precautionary measure by which the Contracting Authority requires a works contractor (not used for services, goods or grants), upon signature of a SADC contract, to provide a guarantee to fulfil its contractual obligations during the period between provisional acceptance and final acceptance of the works (usually one year).
-It is a percentage (often 5%) of the amount certified as due to the contractor on an interim, that is deducted from the amount due and retained by the Contracting Authority.
+It is a precautionary measure by which the Contracting Authority requires a works contractor (not used for services or grants), upon provisional acceptance of goods or works to provide a guarantee to fulfil its contractual obligations during the period between provisional acceptance and final acceptance of the works (usually one year).
+It is a percentage (often between 5% and 10%) of the amount certified as due to the contractor on an interim, that is deducted from the amount due and retained by the Contracting Authority.

-- 2.16.2 All securities shall be in the amount specified by Contracting Authority (in the bidding documents respectively in the Contract), denominated in US\$, and shall be: - a) in a form of a unconditional bank guarantee;
+- 2.16.2 All securities shall be in the amount specified by Contracting Authority (in the bidding documents or in the Contract), denominated in US\$, and shall be: - a) in a form of unconditional bank guarantee; - b) issued by a reputable financial institution selected by the bidder or contractor and acceptable to SADC Secretariat.
+It shall have a correspondent reputable financial institution located in Botswana to make it enforceable; - c) in accordance with the standard template or other form approved by the Contracting Authority prior to submission; - d) promptly payable upon a written demand by the Contracting Authority, in case the conditions for forfeiture are met; be submitted in its original form; copies shall not be accepted; and

-- b) issued by a reputable financial institution selected by the bidder or contractor and acceptable to SADC Secretariat.
-It shall have a correspondent reputable financial institution located in any of the SADC Secretariat member states to make it enforceable; - c) in accordance with the standard template or other form approved by the Procuring Entity prior to submission; - d) promptly payable upon a written demand by the Procuring Entity, in case the conditions for forfeiture are met; be submitted in its original form; copies shall not be accepted; and - e) valid for a period indicated in the bidding documents. - 2.16.3 At any time, the Contracting Authority may reject the bidder's or contractor's choice of the financial institution issuing the security, by giving a written explanation for such decision.
+- e) valid for a period indicated in the bidding documents. - 2.16.3 At any time, the Contracting Authority may reject the bidder's or contractor's choice of the financial institution issuing the security, by giving a written explanation for such decision.
 In that case the bidder or contractor shall provide another security issued by a financial institution acceptable to the Contracting Authority and then cancel the security with the financial institution not acceptable to Contracting Authority, in this precise order. - 2.16.4 The Contracting Authority shall release the security to the bidder or contractor up to a maximum of thirty (30) days from the security expiration date.